AlexStormwood/ReactDeployToGithubPagesExample/README.md

 ## Steps - Implementing The Workflow

 This sections assumes that your React app works when run locally, and that your repository has a branch named `gh-pages` in it.

+These steps must be completed in the main/master branch of your repository, NOT the `gh-pages` branch!

 1. Add a key named `homepage` to your project's `package.json` file.
 The value of this key is the URL of your intended deployment domain.
 	- If you just want to keep things "standard" and use a GitHub Pages domain name, keep in mind that it will use this structure by default: `https://somegithubusername.github.io/somerepositoryname/`.